-- All scheduled class meetings will be conducted through Blackboard Collaborate Ultra. - Laboratory Preparation: Come to class prepared.
+- All scheduled class meetings will be conducted through Zoom. - Laboratory Preparation: Come to class prepared.
 I expect you to have read the laboratory exercise listed for each class prior to the beginning of that class period.
 Laboratory exercises are complex, and if you do not read them before class you will have difficulty turning them in on time. - You will complete the lab exercises in the lab manual for each lab and submit it via Blackboard (as a word document including all the figures that you refer to) with an introduction and conclusion in your own words.
 A link will be available in each module for you to submit your lab exercise. - Grading of your laboratory exercises will be based on the quality and accuracy of the observations, explanations, answers to questions and conclusions.
-The grading of your laboratory exercises will be as follows: 5=excellent, 4=good, 3=fair, 2=poor, 1=terrible, 0=not handed in. - You will log into Pearson's My Lab and Mastering via Blackboard and complete some questions for each lab.
-These will be graded. - There will be Rock and Mineral identification tests that will be administered online through Blackboard. - There will be a self-guided or virtual field trip that you will make to Central Park to study the geology of New York City.
-There will be two assignments associated with this module.
+The grading of your

+- laboratory exercises will be as follows: 10=excellent, 9=good, 8=fair, 7=poor, 6=terrible, 0=not handed in. - There will be Rock, Mineral and final exams that will be administered online through Blackboard. - There will be two self-guided or virtual field trips that you will make to American Museum of Natural History and Central Park to study the minerals, rocks, and geology of New York City.
+There will be two field trip reports associated with these field trips.